Appearance

 konfigo -r -s configs/ -of merged.yaml

-# Case-insensitive merging
+# Case-sensitive merging

 konfigo -c -s config1.yaml,config2.yamlFormat Conversion